athenarc/YeSQL/README.md

 Paste query at `sql_queries/zillow_sqlite.sql` in the terminal.

 The terminal also executes any other queries using the SQLite's SQL dialect.
-Thus, the user of this terminal can also run the udfs defined at `udfs/flights.py` and `udfs/zillow.py` in isolation to run microbenchmarks.
+Thus, the user of this terminal can also run the udfs defined at `udfs/flights.py` and `udfs/zillow.py` in isolation to run microbenchmarks with YeSQL's implementation on SQLite.

 ## Notes

-The repository contains the datasets and udfs for zillow and flights experiments (end-to-end and microbenchmarks with single udfs executions).
+The repository contains the datasets and udfs for zillow and flights experiments (end-to-end and with microbenchmarks using single udfs executions).
 A  `flights.csv` file and a `zillow.csv` file is available at `data` folder.

 Synthetic creation of larger tables of any size can be done with queries like `insert into flights select * from flights;`